lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ### variation-choice

-The `variation-choice` type can be used when a single witness (however the concept of witness is defined) contains two or more parallel readings, and it is not clear which reading was preferred by the scribe (in which case it would be a correction).
-The distinction between the two can be difficult, and one editor might feel convinced that the text contains a correction, while another might see it as two readings of potentially equivalent weight or value.
+The `variation-choice` type can be used when a single witness (however the concept of witness is defined) contains two or more parallel readings, and it is not clear which reading was preferred by the scribe.
+The distinction between this case and a correction can be difficult to discern, and one editor might feel convinced that the text contains a correction, while another might see it as two readings of potentially equivalent weight or value.

 The `seg` elements are used to distinguish the different readings.
-If the editor wishes to indicate the chronological order of the readings, he may
+If the editor wishes to indicate the chronological order of the readings, she may do so by adding the `@n` attribute as described below.

 #### Rules

+1. `app` **MUST** have `lem`.
-- `rdg` **MUST** contain a `choice` element.
+2. `rdg` **MUST** contain a `choice` element.
-- `choice` **MUST** contain two or more `seg` elements.
+3. `choice` **MUST** contain two or more `seg` elements.
-- `seg` elements **MAY** use `@n` to indicate their relative order of the readings, when they are on the same baseline.
+4. `seg` elements **MAY** use `@n` to indicate their relative order of the readings, when they are on the same baseline.
-- A `seg` element **MAY** contain an `add` element to indicate whether and where the reading was added, when it is not on the baseline of the text.
+5. A `seg` element **MAY** contain an `add` element to indicate whether and where the reading was added, when it is not on the baseline of the text.
-- `seg` or `add` **MAY** use `@hand` to indicate an alternative scribe.
+6. `seg` or `add` **MAY** use `@hand` to indicate an alternative scribe.

 #### Examples